funkylarma/adamchamberlin.info/src/posts/2013/02/2013-the-year-of-the-cycle.md

 slug: "2013-the-year-of-the-cycle"
 ---

-During the festive period I started looking towards the New Year and calendar for the next few months.
+During the festive period I started looking towards the New Year and the calendar for the next few months.

 Turns out it is all going to be about cycling.
 Starting off with my attempt at becoming a Level 2 British Cycling Coach.